Thank you for taking the time to have a look at our FAQ. Below we have compiled the most common questions and answers for new tenants.

 A Tenancy Agreement governs all rents, which is a legal and binding document.
 You will be committed to paying rent until the end of the agreed term and you could be liable to legal action if you break the terms of the agreement.
 If your circumstances should change for any reason during your tenancy, it is a good idea to tell us as soon as possible

 We charge a one-off administration fee which is payable when you have decided to proceed with the property of your choice.
 This fee covers our costs in the referencing and administration of your application.
-For details of how much this will be please contact us or refer to your Guidance Notes.
+For details of how much this will be please see below.

 Yes!
 Your contents need to be insured, as the landlord's insurance covers the actual property/goods, but not your possessions.
 We can help you arrange a specialist insurance policy which covers all of your possessions.
 For details speak to a member of the team.